-[Article 3 of the Commission Implementing Regulation (EU) No .../...]
+[Article 5 of Commission Implementing Regulation (EU) .../...]

-Response from requested authority
+Response from requeste ed authority

+Date:

+General informa ation

+FROM: Member State: Requested Authority: Address:

+(Contact details of the designated contact point) Telephone: Email:

+Requested authority reference number:

+TO: Member State: Requesting Authority: Address:

+(Contact details of the designated contact point) Telephone: Email:

+Requesting authority reference number:

+Dear Sirs,

-Da nte: General information FROM: Member State: Requested Authority: Address: (Contact details of the designated contact point) Telephone: Email: Requested authority reference number: TO: Member State: Requesting Authority: Address: (Contact details of the designated contact point) Telephone: Email: Requesting authority reference number: Dear Sirs, In accordance with Article 3 of the Commission Implementing implementing technical standards with regard to common proconsultation process between the relevant competent authorities 2013/36/EU, your consultation notice dated [dd.mm.yyyy] with the been processed by us. ocedures, forms and templates for the as referred to in Article 24 of Directive
+In accordance with Article 5 of the Commission Imple implementing technical standards with regard to commo consultation process between the relevant competent a Directive 2013/36/EU, your consultation notice dated [dd.m. above has been processed by us. on procedures, forms and templates for the authorities as referred to in Article 24 of